 We encourage patients who have specific questions or concerns to speak directly with their doctors and care team.
 Our Information Specialists – highly trained oncology nurses, social workers and health educators who provide free, personalized assistance to patients, families and healthcare providers – are available to speak one-on-one with patients, caregivers and healthcare providers.
 Patients and caregivers can call (800) 955-4572 from Monday to Friday, 9 a.m. to 9 p.m.
 ET or visit www.lls.org/support/information-specialists

-The Latest Information on COVID-19 FAQ:
+The Latest Information and Resources from LLS on COVID-19:

 The LLS National Patient Registry, a project of the Michael J. Garil Patient Data Collective: